umang23567/AdCraft-AI/README.md

-Sure!
-Here's the direct markdown-formatted text for your `README.md` file:

----

 # 🖼️ AdCraft AI

-**AdCraft AI** is a Streamlit-powered application that allows users to generate visually stunning, personalized **social media advertisements** with the help of **Google Gemini (via LangChain)** and overlay the generated content onto custom-styled image backgrounds.
+**AdCraft AI** is a Streamlit-powered application that allows users to generate personalized **social media ad postss** with the help of **Google Gemini (via LangChain)** and overlay the generated content onto custom-styled image backgrounds.

 ---